RGB-WG/.github/profile/README.md

 - Reference implementation of consensus/validation code is [RGB Core Lib](https://github.com/RGB-WG/rgb-core)
 - High-level API to RGB contracts is provided by [RGB Standard Lib](https://github.com/RGB-WG/rgb-std)
 - To run RGB, you can use [RGB](https://github.com/RGB-WG/rgb) command-line tool.
-Alternatively, you can other existing software listed here: <https://rgb.tech/install/>.
+Alternatively, you can find other existing software listed here: <https://rgb.tech/install/>.